jarachit/FilterVision/README.md

 ## Installation

-Install the latest version of the Android Studio IDE here: https://developer.android.com/studio
+Install the latest version of the Android Studio IDE here: https://developer.android.com/studio (If you wish to open this on a phone without Android Studio, see "Alternate Options".)

 Once inside Android Studio, select the "Get from VCS" option listed. ![image](/uploads/9e1fe9907c79a024f70eb05eede050c2/image.png)